Here you will find the Terms of Reference for the Audit and Risk Process Committee.

 (viii) compliance with legal requirements;

-(ix) reviewing the IET’s statement on internal control systems prior to endorsement by the Board of Trustees and reviewing the policies and process for identifying and assessing business risks and the management of those risks by the IET;
+(ix) reviewing the IET’s statement on internal financial control, financial reporting and risk management prior to endorsement by the Board of Trustees and reviewing the policies and process for identifying and assessing business risks and the management of those risks by the IET;

 (x) any other matters relevant to the financial well-being of the IET.